Furikuda/bork/docs/faq.rst

 full when Bork starts a write command like `bork create`, it will abort immediately and the repository will stay as-is.

-If you run a backup that stops due to a disk running full, Borg will roll back, delete the new segment file and thus freeing disk space automatically.
+If you run a backup that stops due to a disk running full, Bork will roll back, delete the new segment file and thus freeing disk space automatically.
 There may be a checkpoint archive left that has been saved before the disk got full.
 You can keep it to speed up the next backup or delete it to get back more disk